airther/sirupsen.github.io/_posts/2013-09-02-unix-background-queue.md

 {% gist 6416163 %}

 It was a fun experience creating a Ruby C extension.
-A lot of greeping in MRI to find the right methods.
+A lot of grepping in MRI to find the right methods.
 Despite being undocumented, the api is pretty nice to work with.
 The resulting gem is [posix-mqueue][posix-mqueue].